0xmichalis/rhat/README.md

-# RHAT ERC20 to ERC721 converter
+# RHAT ERC20 to NFT converter

 Converting our ERC20 tokens to NFTs one at a time.